-6.1 Progressive Rehabilitation
+6.1 PROGRESSIVE REHABILITATION

-Consistent with the rehabilitation principles and objectives (Section 5.1) and in accordance with Condition 56, Schedule 3 of Development Consent DA 374-11-00, where possible Clean TeQ will rehabilitate the site progressively, that is, as soon as is practicable following disturbance, to the satisfaction of the Secretary of Industry.
+Consistent with the rehabilitation principles and objectives (Section 3.1) where possible SEM will rehabilitate the site progressively, that is, as soon as is practicable following disturbance.

 Progressive rehabilitation may also include interim/temporary rehabilitation (such as seeding with non-persistent cover crops) of waste rock emplacement, soil stockpile and infrastructure areas expected to be inactive for a period of time to minimise potential erosion, air quality and visual impacts and to contribute organic matter for future rehabilitation.